ReginaldAboagye/Data-Science-Portfolio/README.md

 ## Python
 ### [Predicting the likelihood of a rocket launch success](https://github.com/kellibelcher/IBM-Data-Science-Capstone)
 - Collected and processed raw data via webscraping and a REST API.
-- Explored the data using different visual analytics tools, including interactive maps, graphs, and a Plotly [dashboard](http://spacexdashappkellibelcher.pythonanywhere.com/).
+- Explored the data using different visual analytics tools, including interactive maps, graphs, and a [Plotly dashboard](http://spacexdashappkellibelcher.pythonanywhere.com/).
 - Built a Support Vector Machine model to predict the likelihood of a rocket launch success with an [Area Under the Curve of 0.958](https://www.kaggle.com/kellibelcher/spacex-rocket-landing-predictive-analysis).

 ## R
 ### [Customer Retention Case Study](https://rpubs.com/kellibelcher/769293)
-- Tested several supervised learning algorithms to develop a logistic model that predicts customer churn with 81.4% sensitivity.
+- Tested several supervised learning algorithms to develop a model that predicts customer churn with 81.4% sensitivity.
 - Analyzed all relevant customer data and designed a focused customer retention program.
 ### [Finding Donors for Charity](https://rpubs.com/kellibelcher/795493)
 - Developed a K-Nearest Neighbors model to predict whether an individual will make a donation to a national nonprofit veterans' organization with an Area Under the Curve of 0.763.